***Meet the Team***

 We ask Jo about what it’s like to work at CYZ…

 I started at CYZ in August 2017 as a volunteer for Saturday’s Inclusion Club.
 I also volunteered at Senior Club as I wanted to build on the day job which is a Teaching Assistant in a primary school.
-I became a Youth Worker and Interim Inclusion Co-ordinator in January, so I have nearly completed my first year here.
+I became a Youth Worker and Interim Inclusion Co-ordinator in January 2018.

 It is seeing a young person smile and having fun.
 It doesn’t sound very earth shattering but for some young people this is a sign that they have taken some momentous steps to get to that stage.
 Although, I will not be the Inclusion Coordinator in September, I will still be working in Junior Club and HITZ coming up with activities which looked perfectly fine on paper but the practicalities are a different thing entirely!
 A big part of the enjoyment is being able to have a laugh and a giggle, usually at my expense.